Butterscotch apple pie cookies bring the taste of apple pie to a homemade cookie recipe! Fresh apples are the star of this easy dessert recipe.

 - This is a messy cookie to make but well worth the effort.
 After you cut the cookie rounds you will have leftover crust and filling, I used the remainder of apple pie filling, to make tucked ramekin apple pies.
 Add the remaining pie filling evenly to 2 small buttered ramekins, cover with leftover crust and filling, bake for 18 minutes.
 This is a nice way to salvage the yummy leftover bits

-NOTES: On my first run making this recipe, I cut my lattice strips too thick.
-Next time, I will cut the lattice 1/4 inch thick to create a tighter weave, creating a prettier cookie
+NOTES: On my first run making the butterscotch apple pie cookies, I cut my lattice strips too thick.
+Next time, I will cut the lattice 1/4 inch thick, creating a tighter weave and a prettier cookie.

 You can participate in our Link Party by baking us a cookie with apples–and keep in mind you may use ANY ingredients made from apples.
 Raw apples, dried apples, apple jelly, apple brandy, etc…